 So, for many people, that’s where I come into the picture.
 I’m particularly interested in ‘sleep, energy and metabolism’, so work primarily with clients who can’t get a good night’s sleep, who struggle with not having enough energy to get through the day, or who are striving to regain metabolic balance as they support their bodies through pre-diabetes, insulin resistance and achieving better weight control.

-Quite simply, that’s my professional master plan: to help you and other motivated adults to cut through the nutritional riddles, get some valuable guidance, and to start eating to your health’s content.
+Quite simply, that’s my professional master plan: to help you to cut through the nutritional riddles, get some valuable guidance, and start eating to your health’s content.

 Only you will know if this sounds incredibly appealing, so while we may work together in the future, thanks for your interest and attention right now.